MultimoML/dispatcher/README.md

 - `/live`: Liveliness check
 - `/ready`: Readiness check
 - `/v1/all`: Returns a list of all products
+- `/v1/:id`: Returns a single product by id

+Available query parameters:
+- `limit`: The number of returned products
+- `offset`: Which product to start from
+- `sort`: Sort by field (none, name, price, category)
+- `order`: Sort order (asc, desc)
+- `history`: Limit number of prices to display per item (last, none, all)
+- `category`: Filter by category name

 Branches:
 - `main`: Contains stable, tagged releases